ash-project/ash_graphql/documentation/how_to/authorize-with-graphql.md

 # Authorize with Graphql

-AshGraphql uses two special keys in the `absinthe` context:
+AshGraphql uses three special keys in the `absinthe` context:

 * `:actor` - the current actor, to be used for authorization/preparations/changes
+* `:tenant` - a tenant when using [multitenancy](https://ash-hq.org/docs/guides/ash/latest/topics/multitenancy.md).
 * `:ash_context` - a map of arbitrary context to be passed into the changeset/query.
 Accessible via `changeset.context` and `query.context`

 By default, `authorize?` in the api is set to true.
 To disable authorization for a given API in graphql, use: